JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 distributionUrl=https\://services.gradle.org/distributions/gradle-4.10.2-all.zip
 ```

-We need to refresh Gradle Project settings to apply those changes.
+We need to refresh the Gradle Project settings to apply these changes.
 Click on the `Sync Now` link or
 use the *Gradle* tool window and click the refresh action from the context menu on the root Gradle project.

-At that point, we should be able to compile and run the Android application
+At this point, we should be able to compile and run the Android application

 # Creating the Shared Module

 The goal of the tutorial is to demonstrate Kotlin code re-use between Android and iOS.
 Let's start
-with creating the `SharedCode` project with the code we share between platforms.
+by creating the `SharedCode` project with the code we will share between platforms.
 We will create several new files in our project.

 ## Adding Kotlin Sources

-The idea is to make every platform to show the similar text: `Kotlin Rocks on Android` and
+The idea is to make every platform show similar text: `Kotlin Rocks on Android` and
 `Kotlin Rocks on iOS`, depending on the platform.
-We will reuse the way to generate the message.
+We will reuse the way we generate the message.
-For first, let's create the main file under `SharedCode/src/commonMain/kotlin/common.kt`
+For starters, let's create the main file under `SharedCode/src/commonMain/kotlin/common.kt`

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">